What is The Big Lunch?

 Common sense applies.
 Set up your BBQ somewhere safe and have one chef in charge, not a free for all.
 It’s also a good idea to have a first aider there on the day.

 I'm worried about food hygiene, do we need a license?

 Organising small, private street parties and community events should be simple and things like risk assessments, licenses and health and safety certificates are not normally required.
-In guidance from the Department for Communities and Local Government, the Food Standards Agency has confirmed that one-off events such as street parties aren't usually considered food businesses, so there are no forms to fill in and you don't need a food licence.
+In guidance from the Ministry of Housing, Communities and Local Government, the Food Standards Agency has confirmed that one-off events such as street parties aren't usually considered food businesses, so there are no forms to fill in and you don't need a food licence.

 Everyone involved in a Big Lunch should take responsibility for themselves and those preparing food should make sure they do so in a clean and hygienic environment.
 If you are planning a larger event that anyone can attend or if you are selling tickets to your event, then there may be other processes and requirements that you need to consider.
 Your local council will be able to advise you on this.